 That determination matters because the at-fault driver is usually responsible for the financial fallout, including medical bills, lost paychecks, and vehicle repairs.
 And insurance companies start sizing that up almost immediately.

-If fault is misunderstood early on, it can follow the case the whole way through.
+If the fault is misunderstood early on, it can affect the case throughout.
 A Reading car accident lawyer from Munley Law can step in early to protect your rights, preserve critical evidence, and push back against insurance company tactics designed to shift blame or minimize your claim.

 How is Fault Determined in a Reading Car Crash?